Multi-IP and IPv6

 If you need to update the internal IP address in the OS, you must remove that node from the RS cluster, make the IP change, and then add the node back into the cluster.

 When manually configuring an internal address for a node, make sure the address is valid and bound to an active interface on the node.
-Failure to do so will prevent the node from coming back online and rejoining the cluster.
+Failure to do so prevents the node from coming back online and rejoining the cluster.

 When configuring external addresses, it is possible to list external addresses that are not bound to an active interface, but are otherwise mapped or configured to route traffic to the node (AWS Elastic IPs, a load balancer VIP and so on).